-Action Process and Responsibilities A) Obtaining a PRC (i.e. VSC or CRC as applicable) 1.
-The person from whom a PRC is required must: i. apply for a PRC from the local police department where the individual resides, submit the required fee for a PRC; and ii. provide the evidence of application (where there is a delay in processing the application) to Home Visitor; or Executive Director iii. provide the original PRC to Home Visitor and or Executive Director for review prior to starting the position or otherwise interacting with children, or within [time period] if the person has been allowed to start interacting with children.
-2. Upon receipt of a PRC, Home Visitor and/or Executive Director must: i. confidentially review the PRC to ensure that it meets the requirements outlined in this policy; ii. where the individual needs to keep their original PRC, create a true copy of the document to keep on file at the home child care agency for three years after the true copy was created; and iii. place the PRC (original or true copy, where applicable) in a secure location at the home child care agency with limited access.
-3. 6 months before a new VSC is required, Home Visitor and /or Executive Director must: i. notify the individual(s) who need to provide a new VSC in writing and require them to apply for a new VSC; and ii. obtain a new VSC from the individual(s) no later than 15 days after the 5- year anniversary date of the most recent VSC.
-How to create a true copy of a PRC: 1.
-Make a complete and legible photocopy of the original PRC; 2.
-Make a true copy statement on the photocopy by: i.
-Writing "Original received and reviewed by:" and printing the full name of the individual who received and reviewed the original PRC; ii.
-Writing "Date received and reviewed:" and printing the full date the PRC was received and reviewed; and iii.
-Signing the true copy statement (the signature must be that of the individual who received and reviewed the PRC).
-B) Submitting an Offence Declaration 1.
-1. Home Visitor and or Executive Director must: Provide copies of the OD template at each home child care premises to support access to the document for individuals who are required to complete an OD; and 2. ii.
-When the anniversary date for a previous OD is approaching provide a reminder to the individual in writing and the OD template.The individual who is required to provide an OD must: Complete either the template available online or at the home child care agency, or complete their own OD that contains all the required information; ii.
-Provide the completed OD to Home Visitor and or Executive Director no later than 15 days after the anniversary date of the most recent OD.
-3. Upon receipt of an OD, must: i. confidentially review the OD to ensure that it meets the requirements outlined in this policy; and 2. place the OD in a secure location at the home child care agency with access limited.
+Action Process and Responsibilities A) Obtaining a PRC The person from whom a PRC is required must: (i.e. VSC or CRC as i. apply for a PRC from the local police department where the individual resides, submit the required fee for a PRC; and ne applicable) ii. provide the evidence of application (where there is a delay the application) to Home Visitor; or Executive Director in processing iii. provide the original PRC to Home Visitor and or Executiv review prior to starting the position or otherwise interactic children, or within [time period] if the person has been all interacting with children. ng with Upon receipt of a PRC, Home Visitor and/or Executive Direct or must: i. confidentially review the PRC to ensure that it meets the re outlined in this policy; quirements ii. where the individual needs to keep their original PRC, create a of the document to keep on file at the home child care agency years after the true copy was created; and iii. place the PRC (original or true copy, where applicable) in location at the home child care agency with limited access 6 months before a new VSC is required, Home Visitor and /or Executive Director must: i. notify the individual(s) who need to provide a new VSC is and require them to apply for a new VSC; and n writing ii. obtain a new VSC from the individual(s) no later than 155- year anniversary date of the most recent VSC. days after the How to create a true copy of a PRC: Make a complete and legible photocopy of the original PRC; Make a true copy statement on the photocopy by: i.
+Writing "Original received and reviewed by:" and printing the full name